ramensoftware/r11-resource-redirect/README.md

 * Download your R11 pack through the [resources folder](https://github.com/Undisputed00x/R11-resource-redirect/blob/main/Resources/WindhawkR11.7z).
 * Unzip and extract the theme folder in a directory of your system.
-* First run as admin the `CopyNeccessary.bat` script.
+* First run as admin the `CopyNecessary.bat` script.
 * Copy the path of the theme folder (right click - copy as path) which contains the theme files.
 * Open Windhawk, go to the already installed "Resource Redirect" mod.
 * Go to mod's settings tab.